Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where

 Day 9 IGUASSU FALLS

 Cross the border and visit the Argentine side of the FALLS.
 Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
-Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.